Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 ================

 In the User Experience (UX) field, most quantitative data that you deal with is generated from surveys.
-A question that is in in almost every survey that’s also heavily scrutinized is the question:
+A question that is in almost every survey that’s also heavily scrutinized is the question:

 How satisfied are you?